VanessaTsang888/vue-the-complete-guide/S2-BasicsCoreConcepts-DOM-InteractionWithVue/s2-notes.md

 So if we want to preserve the initial state and not reflect any other changes, there is a special directive you can put on to the element where you are using that dynamic value in.
 Thats the v-once directive.
 This tells Vue any dynamic data binding like this interpolation on the p element should only be evaluated once.
 So if data value changes thereafter, it will not be reflected, it will not be updated.

+Assignment 2: Time to Practice: Event Binding:
+See directory named: basics-assignment-2-problem
+The interpolation for the first and second output is using the property name from the return Objected not the method name within methods Object.